ddelong/ddelong.github.io/_posts/2004-09-19-my-blog-was-broken-again.md

 categories:
   - Site News
 ---
 After days of troubleshooting a couple weeks ago, I got my Blog fixed.
 Apparently, my host is having a relapse.
-I won&#8217;t be able to do much until I get it fixed, so stand by.
+I won't be able to do much until I get it fixed, so stand by.

 _sigh_